Ethiopia and the River Nile

 The enlightenment about Ethiopia as the mighty primary source of the river Nile's water and culture is often unknown and met by surprise.
 Indeed, a rare knowledge is that Ethiopia's high plateau is the abundant water source and the origin of most of the high cultures of history and even the cultural cradle of today's modern civilizations.
 An insidious guise and policy appear globally, taking its smothering grasp over unfortunate young souls in the advanced nations, with an emotional flagrant ignorance imprinted on the media that even infiltrated the West's most sensitive security departments.

 The political failure in the West to guard their most precious departments placed Ethiopia's population and Capital in a dangerous situation about solving an unfortunate international graft of treacherously covert political ignorance against Ethiopia's civilization.
 To carry out a global heritage of rudimentarily infantile behaviour of troublesome quality politics within international issues with their insidiously charming and easy-going emissaries remained an intricate menace to Ethiopia's culture and population.
 Despite the West's prudent intentions, they failed to understand the danger for themselves and even more the concealed precarious threat by exporting politics with its grafted and malignant plague of charmingly shallow-minded drunks.
-Therefore, this international menace with its treacherous threat to Ethiopia remained due to the covert power of its insidious international guise of profoundly juvenile ignorance towards humankind's most crucial behaviour paradigms.
-Thus, this urgent threat of insidious irresponsibility against humanity and Ethiopia's population demanded a solution for the country's inhabitants and their future.
+Therefore, this international menace with its treacherous threat to Ethiopia remained due to the covert power of insidious international guise, which remained treacherously enticing due to its naive attraction impact on the youth's infantility regarding humankind's behaviour paradigms.
+Thus, this urgent threat of insidious irresponsibility from the world's hostile emissaries' duping sadistic claims with malicious intent against humanity and Ethiopia's population demanded a solution for the country's inhabitants and their future.

 A Historical Civilization Under Threat